MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPWebTemplates.md

 ```

 ## DESCRIPTION
-Will list all available templates one can use to create a classic site.
+Will list all available templates one can use to create a site

 ## EXAMPLES